-Born aboard a research vessel some 137 miles off the coast of East Falkland, Roberdo Raval did not learn the piano when he was young.
-No drumming on pans and pots, either – as a matter of fact he had to use those for cooking from an early age.
+Born aboard a marine life research vessel some 137 miles off the coast of East Falkland, Roberdo Raval did not learn the piano when he was young.
+No drumming on pans and pots, either.

-For many years it looked like this young fellow with his eyes the colour of the Atlantic ocean on a stormy morning at Rockhopper’s Point and his wondrous multilingual twang would become a splendid Olympic swimmer – or maybe a maker of fine shoes.
+For many years it looked like this young fellow with his eyes the colour of the Atlantic ocean after a storm at Rockhopper’s Point and his wondrous multilingual twang would become a splendid Olympic swimmer – or maybe a maker of fine shoes.

-As a teenager, however, Roberdo Raval wrote up the concept for an all solar powered festival which won him a double DJ CD player – back then, at the end of the 90s, considered a piece of cutting-edge technology, and back then way too expensive for a youngster.
+In 1999, however, Roberdo Raval took part in the ‘mushroom xmas contest‘, wrote up the concept for an all solar powered festival and won a double DJ CD player.
+Back then considered a piece of cutting-edge technology, and back then way too expensive for a youngster.
 So that was a game changer.

-Over the years he checked some mayor items off the bucket list of quite every bug-eyed newcomer DJ, including gigs at Boom Festival, Fusion Festival and at the hind end of the Australian outback.
-Roberdo Raval shared the stage with many artists he deeply admired – and with many smug posers.
+Over the years he checked some mayor items off the bucket list of quite every bug-eyed newcomer DJ.
+Roberdo Raval played at Boom Festival, Fusion Festival and at the hind end of the Australian outback.
+He shared the stage with many artists he deeply admired – and with many smug posers.

 And then one day he ran away to spend substantial amounts of time in, on and around great bodies of salt water.
 He’s making a living as a journalist and writer.